 We understand the impact of early intervention and working with the whole family on outcomes for the child.
-Through our work with Troubled Families and now through responding to the increasing focus on getting it right in Early Years we want to transform the lives of children and families, especially those that are considered vulnerable or disadvantaged.
+Through our work on the Early Help/Troubled Families agenda and now through responding to the increasing focus on getting it right in Early Years we want to transform the lives of children and families, especially those that are considered vulnerable or disadvantaged.

 Interface understands the complexity of the Early Years sector and the escalating demands for increased capacity alongside improved outcomes for children.
 We offer a wealth of flexible, bespoke and cost effective options to support you.